 Five general steps that apply across the region | These will vary depending on the country, but in general you will have to register the company, draft bylaws, open a bank account, receive a tax number and make an official declaration |

-There are three general company types to consider | These are the SRL, SA and opening a local branch of an overseas company.
+What are the general company types to consider? | These are the SRL, SA and opening a local branch of an overseas company.
 These vary depending on the country, and some places also have a simplified S.A, known as an S.A.S |

-Company formation in Latin America involves bureaucracy | You will need to register with the tax office, the chamber of commerce or equivalent and possibly declare your Ultimate Beneficiary Owners. |
+Does company formation in Latin America involve a lot of bureaucracy? | You will need to register with the tax office, the chamber of commerce or equivalent and possibly declare your Ultimate Beneficiary Owners. |

-You will need a legal representative | This person will usually be based in the country, and do not normally need to be a local citizen.
+Will you need a legal representative? | This person will usually be based in the country, and do not normally need to be a local citizen.
 However, they almost always need residency at minimum |

-Opening a bank account is necessary | This is a relatively involved procedure that will involve designating access and responsibility. |
+Is opening a bank account necessary? | This is a relatively involved procedure that will involve designating access and responsibility. |

-Different countries have different rules | This is a general guide and for specific and detailed advice you will need to contact one of our representatives |
+Do different countries have the same rules? | This is a general guide and for specific and detailed advice you will need to contact one of our representatives |

-General steps for company formation in Latin America
+General Steps for Company Formation in Latin America

 You must understand each step of the company formation process before you begin.
 Below is a detailed step-by-step guide to help familiarize yourself with the system in Latin America.